The Best Way For Smoked Pork Shoulder

 Making this magic possible, however, is a labor of love.
 It takes the right ingredients, the right toolkit, and a lot of patience to smoke a pork shoulder.
 You can’t rush the process or skip steps or you risk losing all of that wonderful smoked flavor.

+There are many ways to prepare pork, for example, you can grill pork steaks.
 Still, despite the intense commitment, I love to cook and eat pork shoulder.
 Here’s how I make the best pork shoulder on the block—or, dare I say?
 The world

 What You’ll Need to Make the Best Smoked Pork Shoulder on the Planet